ermckinnon/DataCleaningProject/README.md

 -	Produces a tidy summary data set based on the mean of each extracted feature for each subject and activity they undertook.
 There are a total of 180 combinations (30 subjects each doing the 6 activities) around which the mean of each feature has been caclulated.
 -	The tidy dataset is written as a text file called "tidydata.txt" into your working directory.

+Addditional comments are provided in the script file to explain how the code works.

 Further information on the actual dataset and how the original data was produced can be found at the following link: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones